James Murray Yale: Biography

-Yale was born in 1798 in Lachine, Quebec, a borough of the city of Montreal, to Theophilus Yale, grandson of Capt.
-Theophilus Yale, and Sarah Andrews of Wallingford, Connecticut, members of the Yale family.
+James Murray Yale was born in 1798 in Lachine, Quebec, a borough of the city of Montreal, to Sarah Andrews and Theophilus Yale, grandson of Connecticut magistrate Theophilus Yale, member of the Yale family.
 The area was previously known as Lower Canada, and historically belonged to Nouvelle-France.
-His uncle was Capt.
-Elihu Yale, and his cousins were Moses Yale Beach, sea Captain Theophilus Yale and Boston sailmaker Rufus M. Yale, and the Yales were a seafaring family.
-His father was a tenant of the Seigneur of Argenteuil James Murray, and died when he was young, drowning in North River, Newfoundland.
-His mother abandoned him and left for Scotland.
-He was named and raised by Col. James Murray, friend of North West fur trader Colin Robertson, who initiated him to the fur trade.
+His uncle was bayonet manufacturer Elihu Yale, and his cousins included New York newspaper magnate Moses Yale Beach, sea Captain Theophilus Yale, and Boston sailmaker Rufus M. Yale.

+His father came from a seafaring family, and was a tenant of the Seigneur of Argenteuil James Murray, and died when he was young, drowning in North River, Newfoundland.
+Yale's mother then abandoned him and left for Scotland.
+Yale and his siblings were raised by Lord Murray, who was the grandnephew of the first Governor of Quebec, James Murray, and the illegitimate grandson of George Murray, 6th Lord Elibank.
+Murray's friend, Colin Robertson, a fur trader of the North West Co., initiated Yale to the fur trade through his connections with the board of directors of the Hudson's Bay Company in London.

-In 1815, he joined the Hudson's Bay Company, and served first at Fort Wedderburn on Lake Athabasca.
+Therefore, in 1815, Yale joined the Hudson's Bay Company, and served first at Fort Wedderburn on Lake Athabasca.
 This post had just been built by John Clarke in an effort to secure a foothold for the HBC in Athabasca, the great stronghold of the North West Company.
 In April 1817, Yale was kidnapped by the men of the North West Company and taken to Tideè lake for five months.
-In 1821, he was moved to New Caledonia and put in charge of Fort Astoria, renamed Fort George in honor of King George III of Britain, until 1824.
+In 1821, he was moved to New Caledonia and put in charge of Fort Astoria, renamed Fort George in honor of King George III, until 1824.
 During his tenure there, he would narrowly escape death, as during his absence, the Fort was attacked, and his men, murdered by the Indians.

 "No, do not try to hurt the Sky-people; you can not kill them because they are supernatural.
 They come from the sky.
 There are as many of them as the stars.
 If you try to kill them, more will come and they will kill us all.
 You saw how they took fire into their stomachs and were not burned; you saw the thunder-stick.
 No, you must not do what you plan."